WDI-SEA/command-line-murder-mystery/README.md

 ##Getting Started

-Once you're ready, clone this repo.
+Once you're ready, fork and clone this repo.

 Open a Terminal, go to the location of the files, and start by reading the file 'instructions'.